Interior Design

 Pendant lights above islands or dining areas add a welcoming glow and a sense of intimacy, while task lighting ensures you can chop and prepare with confidence.

 Picture lights are a clever choice as they double as elegant wall lights while casting illumination onto your worktops.
-Under cabinet lighting is equally important.
-When designed well, it provides practical brightness without the harsh glare of artificial strips, making your surfaces both beautiful and usable.
+We tend to avoid under cabinet lighting , but if well designed it can provide practical brightness without the harsh glare of artificial strips, making your surfaces both beautiful and usable.

 A fully fitted kitchen can feel efficient, but too many wall cabinets often create a closed-in and uninviting atmosphere.
-An unfitted or partly unfitted approach is usually far more charming and practical.
+Our preference is usually to go for an unfitted or partly unfitted approach which is far more charming and practical.
 The key is to keep storage while separating the elements.
 One generous freestanding cupboard can hold as much as several wall units, yet allows the room to feel open and breathable.
 This arrangement makes everything easier to see and reach while creating a more welcoming, characterful kitchen.
+We will often use an antique piece to add interest and character whilst not compromising on practicality.

 A favourite feature is the freestanding island, which clients are requesting more and more.
 It offers flexibility, adds personality and can become the centrepiece of the room without overwhelming the space.